ycrc/ycrc.github.io/docs/clusters/mccleary-farnam-ruddle.md

 ### Conda Enviroments

-If you have conda environment on Farnam or Ruddle that you would like to setup on McCleary, see our [Clone Conda Environment documentation](https://docs.ycrc.yale.edu/clusters-at-yale/guides/conda-clone/).
+If you have conda environment on Farnam or Ruddle that you would like to setup on McCleary, see our [Export Conda Environment documentation](/clusters-at-yale/guides/conda-export/).

 ## Partition and Job Scheduler